mrlacey/Rapid-XAML-Toolkit/VSIX/Benchmarking/historic-results.md

 Because any changes can be far reaching, it is not practical to keep all different implementations for comparison.
 Instead, a copy of the results is kept for comparison with current results.

-A benchamarking run involves parsing the five documents in the `files` folder.
+A benchmarking run involves parsing the five documents in the `files` folder.
 This includes analysis with all default/included analyzers and so performance may suffer as more analyzers are included.
 However, the ability to monitor this will help identify the impact of adding new analyzers.

 Run should be done of a release build without the debugger attached.